lestrrat-go/strftime/README.md

 }
 ```

-For very commonly used extensions such as the millisecond example, we provide a default
+For commonly used extensions such as the millisecond example, we provide a default
 implementation so the user can do one of the following:

 ```